The Hoffman Agency

-The Hoffman Agency is a global public relations firm with headquarters in Silicon Valley and offices in Europe, Asia-Pacific and the United States.
+The Hoffman Agency is a global marketing and public relations agency headquartered in San Jose, CA that specializes in business-to-business technology.
+Its services include earned media, content marketing, social media, earned search, crisis communications, corporate communications, trainings, branding and design and employee branding and communications.

+The firm has North American offices in San Jose, California; Portland, Oregon; and Boston, Massachusetts.
+Its Asia-Pacific offices are in Beijing, Shanghai, Shenzhen, Hong Kong, Taipei, Seoul, Tokyo, Singapore, Jakarta and Kuala Lumpur, and it has European offices in the UK, Germany and France.
+The Hoffman Agency has 270 employees globally, with 70 based in North America.

 History

 The Hoffman Agency was founded in the U.S. in December 1987 by Lou Hoffman to provide communications services to technology companies, including Hewlett-Packard.

 In 1993 the firm won the Silver Anvil Award for its work launching HP's miniature disk drive, Kittyhawk.
 In 1994 The Hoffman Agency initiated its first global campaign in launching Hyundai's (now known as Hynix) MPEG-2 chip in Europe and Asia Pacific.

 The firm has been operating in Asia for over 20 years, beginning with the opening of its Singapore office in 1996.
 The company opened additional offices in Asia between 1996 and 2000, including those in Beijing, Hong Kong and Tokyo.

 In 2000, the opening of the company's Beijing office made The Hoffman Agency the first Silicon Valley technology PR firm to enter mainland China.

 The Hoffman Agency expanded to Europe in 2001 with the opening of an office in London.

 Asia expansion continued with an office opening in Korea in 2001.
 In 2010 the company started an office in Shanghai, and in 2017 and 2018 opened additional offices in Jakarta and Taiwan.

-The company has received more than 150 industry awards, including being selected by The Holmes Report as Tech Agency of the Year Finalist in 2014, 2015 and 2016 in the U.S., and Technology Consultancy of the Year in Asia in 2018.
+The company has received more than 310 industry awards, including being selected by The Holmes Report as Tech Agency of the Year Finalist in 2014, 2015 and 2016 in the U.S., and Technology Consultancy of the Year in Asia in 2018.
+It was also named PRovoke SABRE Awards' Asia-Pacific Tech Agency of the year in 2021, 2022, and 2023, and PRovoke's Global Technology PR Agency of the year in 2023.